Which of the following are common uses of functions in PHP?

 - All of the above

-You are writing a PHP script and you need to find the highest value in a list of numbers.
+You are writing a PHP script and you need to establish an FTP connection.
 How would you do this?

 You need to execute a block of code in your PHP script for a known number of times.
 Why might you choose a for loop over a while loop or a do...while loop?